IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Server may respond differently to different Resource Servers making the same request.
 For instance, an Authorization Server may limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.

 The Authorization Server may include an expiry field (exp) in the introspect result.
-This expiry field value MUST be shorter or equal to the expiry time of the access token introspected.
+This expiry field value must be shorter or equal to the expiry time of the access token introspected.

 #### 3.102.4.2 Token Introspection Response